-(i) Kenneth Farrugia - is the Chief Retail Banking Officer of Bank of Valletta p.l.c. with whom the Company has banking facilities.
+- (i) Kenneth Farrugia was the Chief Retail Banking Officer of Bank of Valletta p.l.c with whom the Company has banking facilities - (ii) Miguel Borg is the Chief Risk Officer of Bank of Valletta p.l.c. with whom the Company has banking facilities.